Death of Pheobe Bishop

-On 15 May 2025 Pheobe Bishop, a 17-year-old Australian teenager, disappeared in Bundaberg, Queensland, Australia.
-On 5 June, police arrested Bishop’s housemates, James Wood and Tanika Bromley, who were each charged with murder and two counts of interfering with a corpse.
-On 6 June Bishop's remains were found near Goodnight Scrub National Park.
+On 15 May 2025, Pheobe Bishop, a 17-year-old Australian teenager, disappeared in Bundaberg, Queensland, Australia.
+On 5 June, police arrested Bishop's housemates, James Wood and Tanika Bromley, who were each charged with murder and two counts of interfering with a corpse.
+The following day, Bishop's remains were found near Goodnight Scrub National Park.

 Background

 Bishop was described at the time of her disappearance as being approximately tall and having a pale complexion, long dyed red hair, and hazel eyes.
 At the time, Bishop was living in a property with two housemates, James Wood and Tanika Bromley, in the rural town of Gin Gin, approximately 51 km west of Bundaberg.
 Bromley had previously worked for Bishop's mother before she was made redundant in 2024.

 Following her disappearance Bishop's mother described her as someone who is "strong-willed and [has] followed her own beat to life".